mxriverlynn/backbone.picky/readme.md

 The following events are triggered by the MultiSelect based on changes in selection:

-#### "select:all"
+#### "selected"

-Triggered when all models have been selected
+Triggered when a model has been selected.
+Provides the selected model as the first parameter.

-#### "select:none"
+#### "deselected"

-Triggered when all models have been deselected
+Triggered when a model has been deselected.
+Provides the deselected model as the first parameter.

-#### "select:some"

-Triggered when at least 1 model is selected, but less than all models have been selected
+This fires whether `deselect` has been called explicitly, or the selection is being replace through another call to `select`.

 ## Picky.MultiSelect